XRPLF/xrpl-dev-portal/content/tutorials/build-apps/build-a-desktop-wallet-in-javascript.md

 - You have [Node.js](https://nodejs.org/) 14+ installed.
 - You are somewhat familiar with modern JavaScript programming and have completed the [Get Started Using JavaScript tutorial](get-started-using-javascript.html).
-- You have at least some rough understanding of what the XRP Ledger, it's capabilities and of cryptocurrency in general.
+- You have some understanding of the XRP Ledger, its capabilities, and of cryptocurrency in general.
 Ideally you have completed the [Basic XRPL guide](https://learn.xrpl.org/).

 ### Source Code